 This is where goal-based investing can be really helpful.
 Say you need $20,000 in five years for XYZ dream purchase.
 Goal-based investing lets you put your money in a portfolio that’s just risky enough to allow it grow but also safe enough to not risk it too much.
 As you get closer to your goal date, that risk level can be adjusted.

 Here’s just one example of where goal-based investing might be able to help those of us in the LGBTQIA community: One recent study found that “same-sex borrowers” are 73% (not a typo) less likely to be approved for a mortgage, and if they are, they get a higher interest rate … despite being more likely to pay their mortgage back (ARGH).
 But when you’re applying for a mortgage, one thing that could help improve your chances of getting approved is to put down a full 20% on the house.
+If you're an Ellevest Executive member, that’s what the “A Place to Call Home” goal is designed to help you build.
 That’s what Ellevest’s “A Place to Call Home” goal is designed to help you build.

 You’d need a couple years of runway to make it work, but if other funding options or insurance aren’t available, transgender people could also use goal-based investing to fund major medical procedures or transition-related expenses.
-(We don’t have a goal specifically titled for that purpose at Ellevest right now, but we totally encourage you to customize the goal amount and target date for one of our other goals to help you get there — may we again suggest “A Place to Call Home”? 😊)
+(We don’t have a goal specifically titled for that purpose at Ellevest right now, but we totally encourage you to customize the goal amount and target date for one of our other goals to help you get there.)

 And then, of course, there’s retirement (if you want to retire, that is — it’s not for everybody).
 For a lot of people, it’s the biggest money goal (in terms of dollars) that they’ll save for.
 We have a bunch of resources to help you learn about investing for retirement and why it’s important to start sooner rather than later.
+And if you're an Ellevest Plus or Executive member, we have an investing goal for that, too.
 Especially if the pay gap and workplace discrimination start us even further behind.